sdv-dev/Copulas/README.md

 ![](docs/images/dice_cdf.png)

-We can see as the cumulative probability raises by steps of 1/6 at each integer between 1 and 6, as those are the only values that can appear
+We can see as the cumulative probability raises by steps of 1/6 at each integer between 1 and 6, as those are the only values that can appear.

-### Types of distributions
+## Types of distributions

-There are as many different distributions as different random phenomenon, but usually we classify them in different types according to the scope
+There are as many different distributions as different random phenomenon, but usually we classify them using this three aspects:

-Discrete and continous

-Univariate, bivariate, Multivariate

-Families

-### Multivariate distributions
+* Continuity: We call a random variable a **continous random variable** if it's `cdf` is continuous, that it have no steps.
+Otherwise, we call it **discrete random variable**.
+  In the example of the dice, we have discrete random variable.
+* Dimensionality: When a random variable represents the behavior of a single random phenomenon, we call it a **univariate distribution**, analogously we define **bivariate** and **multivariate** distribution.
+* Type: Most distribution have a type, defined by its behavior, some of the most common types of distributions are: **uniform**, **gaussian**, **exponential**,...

 ### Copulas

-Copu
+Copulas are multivariate distributions whose marginals are uniform.
+Using them with distributions to model the marginals they allow us to generate
+**multivariate random variables** for any kind of phenomena

 ## Supported Copulas